Multi-material structural optimization for additive manufacturing based on a phase field approach: Appendix

 \subsubsection{Allowing for removable support structures}

 Often removable supports are employed in the construction phase, e.g. in \cite{AllaireBogoselSupports2}.
 They provide stability during construction, but have to be taken off afterwards.
 The multiphase approach allows the joint optimization of the structure and of the removable supports by including an extra phase variable for the removable support.
-As an test example, we consider a MBB beam setting, which features multiple overhangs when no AM effects are considered.
+As a test example, we consider a MBB beam setting, which features multiple overhangs when no AM effects are considered, which are reflected in a high self-weight $W$.
 The design domain is $\Omega=[0,5]\times [0,1]$ and the structure is fixed at $\Gamma_D=[0,0.1]\times\{0\} \cup[4.9,5]\times\{0\}$, an outer force $g=-e_d$ acts at $\Gamma_N=[2.25,2.75]\times\{1\}$.
 The gravitational force is again $f^c(\varphi,.) = -(1-\varphi_N) e_d$.
 During construction, the Lamé parameters of the material and of the support coincide and are set to $32$.
 When construction is completed, the Lamé parameters of the support and of the void match.
 Moreover, we choose $\beta_1=20$ and $\beta_2=0.0002$.

 In Table \ref{tab:SupportResults} and in Figure \ref{fig:Supports} the results for the structure without AM and with AM but without removable supports are listed, where the mass of the material amounts to $30\% $.
 They are opposed in this table and figure to the structures obtained with removable supports, where first we allow no further but $5\% $ of the material to be used for the removable structures (i.e. $\mathfrak{m} = [0.25, 0.05, 0.7]$), while in the second test additional support material is added with the amount of $8\% $ (i.e. $\mathfrak{m} = [0.3, 0.08, 0.62]$).